-Extensive measurements4,5,10 were made of the soft x-radiation emitted by the hot plasma.
-Pinhole photographs of the x-ray emitting region showed it to coincide radially with the neutron emitting region.4 Measurements of the continuum energy spectrum of the x rays with a Braggcrystal spectrometer showed it to be of the form where the electron temperature is 350 eV.5 Such a form is expected theoretically both for the bremsstrahlung continuum and for the radiative-recombination continuum which arises when free electrons are captured by impurity ions.
-Line spectra arising from oxygen impurity ions stripped of all but one or two electrons were also measured.10 Both the continuous spectrum and a portion of the line spectrum are illustrated in Fig. 4.
-The intensity of the x-ray continuum showed the amount of oxygen contamination to be about 2%,4 so that its radiation (in the x-ray region) was two orders of magnitude in excess of bremsstrahlung.
-Measurement of the plasma brightness in the visible established the electron density to be 6×10^{16} per cm3.4
+Extensive measurements,, were made of the soft x-radiation emitted by the hot plasma.
+Pinhole photographs of the x-ray emitting region showed it to coincide radially with the neutron emitting region.
+Measurements of the continuum energy spectrum of the x rays with a Braggcrystal spectrometer showed it to be of the form where the electron temperature is $350 \text{ eV}^5$ .
+Such a form is expected theoretically both for the bremsstrahlung continuum and for the radiativerecombination continuum which arises when free electrons are captured by impurity ions.
+Line spectra arising from oxygen impurity ions stripped of all but one or two electrons were also measured.
+Both the continuous spectrum and a portion of the line spectrum are illustrated in Fig. 4.
+The intensity of the x-ray continuum showed the amount of oxygen contamination to be about 2%, so that its radiation (in the x-ray region)

-$$dE/dv \propto \exp(-hv/kT{a})$$ (1)
+$$dE/dv \propto \exp[-hv/kT{\rho}]$$ (1)